 This trend is particularly evident in healthtech, where the representation of women decreases as seniority increases, highlighting the ongoing focus on action to create equitable opportunities.
 Our sector continues to push for greater representation and diversity in leadership, addressing the systemic barriers that have long held women back.

-Join us for a keynote presentation by Dr Emma Ball, Head of Ecosystem Development, Illumina, as she explores the challenges women face in securing board positions and the steps required to overcome these barriers.
+Join us for a keynote presentation by Dr Emma Ball, Global Head of Ecosystem Development, Illumina, as she explores the challenges women face in securing board positions and the steps required to overcome these barriers.
 By fostering greater awareness and actively promoting diversity, we can build a more inclusive healthtech industry.

-BioMelbourne Network Women in Leadership 2024 awardees Professor Mimi Tang, Professor Michelle McIntosh and Dr Amanda Vreselja will then take to the stage to share their own experiences of breaking through barriers and driving impactful change in their fields.
+BioMelbourne Network Women in Leadership 2024 awardees Professor Mimi Tang, Professor Michelle McIntosh and Dr Amanda Vrselja will then take to the stage to share their own experiences of breaking through barriers and driving impactful change in their fields.

 This event will bring together industry leaders, past award recipients, and the broader BioMelbourne Network community to celebrate the achievements of women in leadership roles within the healthtech industry.